patrickbwarren/transam-triton/TRIMCC.md

 load picked out by using the 'I' command with the appropriate tape header.
 Compilation of all these example and the creation of a master tape is implemented as a `make tapes` target in the Makefile.
-To run these codes in Triton, use the monitor 'G' command, with the starting address `1602`.
+To run any of these codes in Triton, use the monitor 'G' command, with the starting address `1602`.

 [`hex2dec_tape.tri`](hex2dec_tape.tri) (tape header `HEX2DEC`) -- convert a
 16-bit word to decimal, illustrating some of the features of the